0x1000000/ngSetState/NEW_README.md

 ```
 Each transition function receives an object that represent a current component state and should returns an object which contains only updated fields.
 That object will be merged into a copy of the current state object and then the new updated copy will become a new component state.

-Optionally, you can add a second argument with which will receive a previous state object.
+Optionally, you can add a second argument which will receive a previous state object.

 *The transition function has been triggered since the library detected that some values of the fields declared in the decorator are different in the current state object in comparison with the previous one.*